WR 3

 WR 3 is a Wolf-Rayet star located around 9,500 light years away from Earth in the constellation of Cassiopeia.

 WR 3 is a member of the nitrogen sequence of WR stars and has a spectrum with strong HeII and NV lines, but weak NIV.
 HeI lines are very weak or missing, but there are lines of OVI.
 Unusually, there are lines of hydrogen and absorption components in many lines creating P Cygni profiles.
-Overall, the emission is weaker than stars of similar spectral type, and it has often been suggested that WR 3 has a type O binary companion.
+The emission is weaker overall than stars of similar spectral type, and it has often been suggested that WR 3 has a type O binary companion.
 However, there are no other signs of a companion and it is thought to be a single star with a spectral type of WN3-hw.
-The "h" and "w" indicate that hydrogen is present and the emission is weaker for the class.
+The "h" and "w" indicate that hydrogen is present and the emission is relatively weak for its class.

 Ordered by right ascension, WR 3 was the third star in the Sixth Catalogue of galactic Wolf-Rayet stars.
 WR 1 and WR 2 are also both early WN stars in Cassiopeiae.